 The ingredients alone put many people off from trying this famous Scottish food.
 However, Haggis is well worth sampling.
 It tastes peppery and wholesome, with an oaty texture.

-Haggis is traditionally served with neeps (turnips) and tatties (mashed potatoes) and often with a drizzle of a whisky sauce, meaning it’s very filling and warming.
-However, you can also try haggis bonbons (balls of haggis coated in breadcrumbs and fried), a great variation to this authentic Scottish food.
+Haggis is traditionally served with neeps (turnips) and tatties (mashed potatoes) and often with a drizzle of whisky sauce, meaning it’s very filling and warming.
+However, you can also try Haggis Bon bons (balls of haggis coated in breadcrumbs and fried), Haggis Sausage Rolls, or even Haggis Pasta—great variations on this authentic Scottish food.

 If you really can’t stomach the idea, there are delicious vegetarian options with similar taste and texture.
 It’s the perfect way to try this traditional dish while avoiding some of the traditional ingredients!